stla/EigenR/cran-comments.md

-The CRAN checks report an error on the Windows platform.
-I think this is a either a transient problem, or this is a problem which is fixed by the flags I added in the Makevars file.
+This is a resubmission.
+I removed the non-portable flag in the Makevars files, pointed out by Brian Ripley.

 ## Test environments